filloax/Parallel-Sumo/README.md

 ### Installation and dependencies

 First, you need to install Eclipse [SUMO](https://eclipse.dev/sumo/).
 This version of Parallel-Sumo also requires the [pymetis](https://github.com/inducer/pymetis) python package, which requires python from 3.4 to 3.10.
-Check the repository page for install instructions especially on Windows, will need to download either from conda-forge or [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pymetis).
+Check the repository page for install instructions especially on Windows, will need to download either it with conda from conda-forge (the other binary option in its repo is outdated).
 We include a *install-pymetis.ps1* Powershell script to do that.

 ### How to compile: